-I started off by making the pom-pom but left all the hanging ends longer as a gnome beard would naturally be!
+I started off by making the pom pom but left all the hanging ends longer as a gnome beard would naturally be!
 I recently also made some DIY tassels with my old yarn…it feels so good to use what you already have!
-And the rest came together fairly quickly after I picked out some soft felt, twine and wooden beads to use (also all in my supply stash).
+And the rest of our adorable gnome ornaments came together fairly quickly after I picked out some soft felt, twine and wood beads to use (also all in my supply stash).

 If you’re also on the gnome-crafting wagon, we have this DIY gnome wine bottle bag you could make this year as well.

 Disclosure: This post contains affiliate links for your shopping convenience.
-Should you chose to purchase through these links we make a small commission at no extra cost to you.
-You can read our full disclosure here.
+Should you choose to purchase through them, we will make a small commission at no extra cost to you.
+You can read our full disclosure policy here.

 Making the Pom-Pom with Scrap Yarn